 Personal health information is about you.
 It includes information that may identify who you are; where you live; your past, present or future health conditions; and the health care services that you have received.
 It is important that you carefully review the information we are providing you.
 If you have any questions or if you prefer that we not use or disclose your personal health information in the manner that we described, please contact the ARCW Privacy Officer:

 820 North Plankinton Avenue

 Milwaukee, Wisconsin 53203

-Each time you visit a hospital, physician, dentist, or other healthcare provider, a record of your visit is made.
-Typically, this record contains your symptoms, examinations and test results, diagnoses, treatment, and a place for future care or treatment.
+Each time you visit a hospital, medical clinic, physician, dentist, mental health therapist, or other healthcare provider, a record of your visit is made.
+Typically, this record contains your symptoms, examinations and test results, diagnoses, and details on current or future care or treatment.
 This information, often referred to as your healthcare or medical record, serves as a:

 Understanding what is in your record and how your health information is used helps you to: